qdf/AMLSim/Documentation.md

 ### SingleTransactionModel
 *Object Location: amlsim.model.normal.SingleTransactionModel*

 Conducts a single transaction at a random time point (computed through uniformly random distribution) to a random destination of that account.
 Amount is determined by the balance of the account.

 ### FanOutTransactionModel
+*Object Location: amlsim.model.normal.FanOutTransactionModel*

+Conducts multiple transaction from one account to all destinations listed within that account.
+The amount is determined through the balance divided by the number of destinations.
+This is only enacted if the step within the simulation is determined to be a valid step for that account (determined through randomization of generateDiff function within the AbstractTransactionModel object).

 ### FanInTransactionModel
+*Object Location: amlsim.model.normal.FanInTransactionModel*

+Conducts multiple transactions from multiple accounts to one destination listed within that account (inverse of FanOutTransactionModel).
+Amount is determined through dividing the total amount of the accounts from the sending accounts and dividing that by the number of destinations (primarily will be 1, haven't seen a case otherwise yet).

 ### MutualTransactionModel
+*Object Location: amlsim.model.normal.MutualTransactionModel*

+Conducts a reciprocal transaction (transaction previously made to this account).
+Amount is determined to be the account balance.
+Transactions only occur if the step in the simulation is determined to be a valid step.
+Valid steps are computed through taking the current step of the simulation minus the start step of the account (typically a range of -10 to 0 as this is randomly determined), then the modulus of that value by the INTERVAL (INTERVAL is hard coded to 10).
+If that value is Not equal to 0, then the step is considered valid (steps are only invalid 1 in every 10 steps, as set by the INTERVAL).

 ### ForwardTransactionModel
+*Object Location: amlsim.model.normal.ForwardTransactionModel*

+Conducts a simple transaction to all accounts listed as a destination within the account.
+The documentation lists this type as conducting a transaction after recieving a transaction from another account, however the implementation doesn't seem to follow through this (**Need to verify this**).
+Transactions only occur if the step in the simulation is determined to be a valid step.
+Valid steps are computed through taking the current step of the simulation minus the start step of the account (typically a range of -10 to 0 as this is randomly determined), then the modulus of that value by the INTERVAL (INTERVAL is hard coded to 10).
+If that value is equal to 0, then the step is considered valid (steps are only valid 1 in every 10 steps, as set by the INTERVAL).

+Only difference between this transaction model and the SingleTransactionModel is that this model will repeat through the simulation, while a SingleTransactionModel will only occur once.

 ### PeriodicalTransactionModel
+*Object Location: amlsim.model.normal.PeriodicalTransactionModel*

+Conducts scheduled transactions from one account to others as set by a PERIOD hard coded value.
+PERIOD is used to check if the simulation is in a valid step to conduct the transaction.
+While the documentation lists this type as conducting sending money to neighbors periodically, the code doesn't seem to be conducting anything that different from a Mutual or Forward TransactionModel, except for the number of destinations (**Need to verify this**).
+Valid steps are computed through a similar function as previous TransactionModels, however instead this function uses PERIOD instead of INTERVAL (both are set to 10 though).

 ### EmptyModel
+*Object Location: amlsim.model.normal.EmptyModel*

 Doesn't do anything

+## Fraud Transactions
+Fraud transactions are those enacted by agents who are considered to be fraud accounts.

+### FraudTransactionModel
+*Object Location: amlsim.model.fraud.FraudTransactionModel*

+### BipartiteTransactionModel
+*Object Location: amlsim.model.fraud.BipartiteTransactionModel*

+### FanOutTransactionModel
+*Object Location: amlsim.model.fraud.FanOutTransactionModel*

+### FanInTransactionModel
+*Object Location: amlsim.model.fraud.FanInTransactionModel*

+### CycleTransactionModel
+*Object Location: amlsim.model.fraud.CycleTransactionModel*

+### RandomTransactionModel
+*Object Location: amlsim.model.fraud.PeriodicalTransactionModel*

+### StackTransactionModel
+*Object Location: amlsim.model.fraud.StackTransactionModel*

 ---